zeek/zeek-docs/scripts/base/utils/paths.zeek.rst

 ======================================================= ======================================================================
 :zeek:id:`build_path`: :zeek:type:`function`            Constructs a path to a file given a directory and a file name.
 :zeek:id:`build_path_compressed`: :zeek:type:`function` Returns a compressed path to a file given a directory and file name.
-:zeek:id:`compress_path`: :zeek:type:`function`         Compresses a given path by removing '..'s and the parent directory it
-                                                        references and also removing dual '/'s and extraneous '/./'s.
 :zeek:id:`extract_path`: :zeek:type:`function`          Given an arbitrary string, extracts a single, absolute path (directory
                                                         with filename).
 ======================================================= ======================================================================